Res01uti0n/VContacte-2/README.md

 ## How To Use 🔧

-From your command line, first clone E-commerce crwn app ⚡️:
+From your command line, first clone Vcontacte app ⚡️:

 ```bash
 # Clone this repository